 - 1/4 cup chopped fresh spinach (approx. 1 handful)

-- 3 TBSP chopped green onion, plus extra for topping
+- 3 TBSP chopped green onion (extra to garnish)

 - 8 oz sour cream